Joseph-Mutua/fermat_near_misses_generator/README.md

 I designed a Python program to attempt to generate near-misses of the above equation, i.e integer triplets that come extremely close to satisfying the equation but in actuality don't.

 ## Step One
-Import the Python [math](https://docs.python.org/3/library/math.html) module which will provide us with the mathematical functions neededed for the program.
+Import the Python [math](https://docs.python.org/3/library/math.html) module which will provide us with the mathematical functions needed for the program.

 ```python
 # A near miss generator for Fermat's Last Theorem